yichenyang96/survive/README.md

 Please use the url: https://yichenyang96.github.io/survive/index.html to play the game online

+Please survive as much level as possible :)

 For fun :)

-Please survive as much level as possible :)

-please see the tutorial at the beginning of the game.
+please follow the tutorial at the beginning of the game.

 WASD for move